mcyph/speedysvc/README.rst

     is still under active development.
 There are likely bugs and there will be breaking changes to the API.

-This module allows separating bigger, more complex applications into smaller components (microservices).
+This module for python 3.6+ on Linux allows separating bigger, more complex applications into smaller components (microservices).
 Services can have multiple worker processes, optionally scaling up or down depending on CPU usage.
 This works around limitations of python's `Global Interpreter Lock`_, which normally restricts applications from using more than a single CPU core.

 Unlike other similar modules for client-server communication